bitlabstudio/bitmazk-contact-form/README.rst

 spam protection.
 Ready for multilingual sites.

 At the moment this contact form does not redirect to a success page.
-Instead it adds a variable ``success`` to the template context.
+Instead it adds a variable ``contact_form_success`` to the template context.
 The developer can then just output some success message next to the form.

 The project can be used in conjunction with `django-cms
 <https://github.com/divio/django-cms>`_.
 Therefore the package comes with a